jetro4u/datafest2023-datathon/README.md

 Create and populate the initial fact tables using the cleaned and transformed data.
 [Check code here](https://github.com/jetro4u/datafest2023-datathon/blob/main/day2-task2.sql).

+I also include scripts for exporting the facts table from a SQL query to a csv file directily from the database using the `COPY` command.
+You can find the scripts in [Crop Facts](https://github.com/jetro4u/datafest2023-datathon/blob/main/scripts/create__insert_crop_fact.sql), [Check code here](https://github.com/jetro4u/datafest2023-datathon/blob/main/scripts/create__insert_soil_fact.sql).

 ##  Task 3: Define Primary Keys and Foreign Keys
 Define primary keys for dimension Tables.
 Define foreign keys in fact Tables to establish relationships with dimension Tables.
 Activities here was